k8s-101/workshop/sections/2-docker-and-conatiners.md

 What is Docker?
 ---------------
-Docker is a is a system that allows us to pack and run computer programs in an virtual environment (containers), using operating system -level virtualization.
+Docker is a is a system that allows us to pack and run computer programs in a virtual environment (containers), using operating system -level virtualization.
 This description is a bit abstruse, so let's look at some of the benefits this gives us.

 ### Programs packaged as virtual machines
 By packaging the software we're building, along with the virtual machine used to run them, we can more closely control that our software will run in a similar environment locally, in test and production.
 It's also easier to support different technologies in all environments, since you only have to be able to run docker containers, while the containers themselves can run a lot of different technologies.